limesnake/How-to-deploy-t-pot/tutorial.md

 ```bash
 https://YOUR_VM_IP_ADDRESS:64297
 ```
-Now that you done all this you will be directed to the t-pot Dashboard that looks similair to the one in the image below (if it says your connection is not secure simply click advanced and click proceed and you will end up in the dashboard) :
+Now that you done all this you will be directed to the t-pot Dashboard that looks similair to the one in the image below (if it says your connection is not secure simply click advanced and click proceed and you will end up in the dashboard) You will see all the different tools you can use to analyze your honeypots):
 <img width="1708" height="856" alt="image" src="https://github.com/user-attachments/assets/f83e233e-8dda-473d-85a3-67f9d6b8db2d" />

 ## IF YOU HAVE ANY ERRORS